xpack/web-jekyll/pages/dev-tools/openocd/install.md

 The only requirement is a recent
 `xpm`, which is a portable [Node.js](https://nodejs.org) command line application.
-To install it, follow the instructions in the
+To install it, follow the instructions from the
 [xpm install](https://xpack.github.io/xpm/install/) page.

 ### Install